-Gennaro Gattuso resigned as head coach of the Italian national football team on April 3, 2026, ending a period of intense public scrutiny following the country's failure to reach the FIFA World Cup for a third consecutive time.
+Gennaro Gattuso resigned as head coach of the Italian national football team ending a period of intense public scrutiny following the country's failure to reach the FIFA World Cup for a third consecutive time.
 Official confirmation arrived through a brief statement describing the separation as a mutual termination, though internal reports suggest a rapid breakdown in confidence between the manager and the governing body.
 Italy will now spend another summer away from the global stage, a reality that has paralyzed the domestic sporting infrastructure since the final whistle of the qualification play-offs earlier this week.
+The April 3, 2026, resignation deepened the institutional crisis around Italian football.

 National grief turned toward the administrative offices of the FIGC almost immediately after the team fell short of the 2026 World Cup.
 While Source 1 indicates a professional and mutual departure, Source 3 clarifies that Gattuso submitted his formal resignation on Friday.
 This departure occurred just twenty-four hours after Gabriele Gravina, the enduring president of the Italian Football Federation, also vacated his position.
 Gravina faced unrelenting pressure to accept responsibility for a systemic decline that has seen a four-time world champion miss twelve years of tournament football.